yusukebe/kitajs-html/README.md

 <br />

-### The safe attribute
+### The Safe Attribute

-You should always use the `safe` attribute when you are rendering uncontrolled user input.
-This will sanitize its contents and avoid XSS attacks.
+Always use the `safe` attribute when rendering uncontrolled user input.
+This will sanitize the contents and prevent XSS attacks.

 ```jsx
 function UserCard({ name, description, date, about }) {